 The procedure below describes how to change the membrane on a 16K or 48K "rubber key" Spectrum - take your time and be patient!

-They are fairly easy to fit provided you have strong fingernails and lots of patience - the keyboard plate has to be removed and is usually stuck down pretty solidly!
+The replacement process is fairly straight forward, but you will need strong fingernails and lots of patience - the keyboard plate has to be removed and it is usually stuck down pretty solidly!

 Firstly, turn the Spectrum over onto a flat surface and remove all the screws in the bottom of the case.
 Note that the screw in the top centre is usually different (longer, with a tapered head) to the others, so don't put it back in the wrong hole.

 Now turn the computer the right way up and facing you in the normal operating position.
 Gently lift the top of the case.
 You should see two flat ribbon cables linking the keyboard to the main circuit board.

-Gently grasp the ribbons as near to the PCB as possible and carefully pull them from their sockets without twisting them.
-They tear easily, so be careful, you're trying not to damage them at this point.
+Gently grasp the ribbons as near to the main board as possible and carefully pull them from their sockets without twisting them.